Presigny/random-paper/README.md

 CC BY 4.0

 This python script opens a random scientific paper on a given archive (see below for the list of available archives).
+To make it work, you specifiy in the main function 2 parameters:
+- The archive you want to use ("provider")
+- The number of pages you want to open ("webpages")

 Ideas to play with it:
 - Boost your research creativity with unexpected references which leads to exciting perspectives